Command-line client

 sh [command] [argument ...]

-Run system command.
+Run command.
 If command is omitted, enter a system shell.
 Can be shortened to !.

 Examples: